 Contract Term

-The period of Contractor’s performance shall begin on July 1, 2021 and end on December 31, 2024.
-This contract may be renewed and extended by the parties so long as Contractor is providing services under this Agreement.
+The period of Contractor’s performance shall begin on July 1, 2021 and end on December 31, 2025, unless all services contemplated to be performed by Contract are completed before that date.
+This contract may be renewed and extended on the same terms by the parties so long as Contractor is providing services under this Agreement.

 Prior Approvals